operator-framework/java-operator-sdk/docs/documentation/workflows.md

   proceeding until the condition checking whether the DR is ready holds true
 - **Delete postcondition** - is a condition on a given DR to check if the reconciliation of dependents can proceed after the DR is supposed to have been deleted
+- **Activation condition** - is a special condition, what is mean to describe if the DR should be used in the workflow.
+Typical use-case is, to differentiate if the actual platform is Openshift or vanilla Kubernetes, therefore users can make sure that no informers are registered for resources witch are platform specific (like Route on Openshift) - since that would result in an error.
+But can be used do check like if CertMager is installed or not, and define the behavior based on that.

 ## Defining Workflows